How to Convert Pandas DataFrame to a Dictionary

 Step 1: Create a DataFrame

-To begin with a simple example, let’s create a DataFrame with two columns:
+For example, create a DataFrame with two columns:

 import pandas as pd